Navarathri (1964 film): Plot

-Eight Night (Bravery): Nalina disguises as a man and visits a house of a hunter Veerapan (Sivaji Ganesan).
-The hunter has been there for hunting a man-eater and for another purpose.
+Eight Night (Bravery): Nalina disguises as a man and visits a house of a hunter Veerapan.
+The hunter is ostensibly hunting a man-eater.
 Nalina introduces herself as Nathan, a secret agent in search of a criminal.
 The hunter seems to believe her and gives her an earnest welcome, feast and hospitality.
-Nalina finds that the hunter is a commissioner of police stayed in search of a criminal, which faked by Nalina.
+Nalina finds that the hunter is actually the commissioner of police in search of a criminal.
 She tries to escape from the place, but she is caught by the hunter.

 The hunter introduces himself as the paternal uncle of the groom whom her father proposed for her and the groom is none other than her lover – Anand.
 Nalina has left her home before her father knew that she is in love with a person and the lover is the same man he has arranged for his daughter.
 Also Nalina misunderstands that Anand is going to marry another girl, but she is the girl.
 Nalina leaves for the Anand's place the ninth day.

-Ninth Day (Bliss): Anand (Sivaji Ganesan), looks pale and dull after Nalina left her home.
+Ninth Day (Bliss): Anand looks pale and dull after Nalina left her home.
 He is neither interested in living normally, nor in continuing with his studies.
 His parents are worried and scold him for wasting his life for a girl after all.
 Angered by this, he shuts himself into a room.
 Nalina reaches his home that time.
 Anand's parents and Nalina fear that he is attempting suicide.
 But suddenly the room opens and Nalina runs inside.

 Anand wanted to surprise Nalina about their marriage and that is why he did not inform her about the engagement.
 Due to miscommunication, Nalina had left home on the first Navatri night and has come back on the ninth Navaratri night.

 Anand and Nalina happily marry.
-Except the dead gunman, her marriage is attended by all the people she met during those eight days.
+Her wedding is attended by all the people she met during those days, except by the dead gunman of the fourth night.